Jeff-Bouchard/hub.docker.com/pyuheprng/README.md

 ## Security Guarantees

 ### 1. No Weak Randomness
-✅ System will never use weak or predictable randomness
+✅ System is engineered to avoid weak or predictable randomness for RNG-dependent operations
 ✅ Blocks rather than proceed unsafely
 ✅ `/dev/urandom` disabled via GRUB